bartobri/bitcoin-toolkit/README.md

 The output format of WIF (Wallet Import Format) is used by default when no output format is supplied at the command line.
-Use the -H  or -D output options to convert a private key to hexidecimal or plain decimal.
+Use the -H  or -D output options to convert a private key to hexadecimal or plain decimal.
 Here are examples:

 ```
 $ echo "L3qvz11nTqDLYqNXZuf5zMiuJsRcEEd5oN2Fa9vrD8rPLL1dPDCD" | btk privkey -H